Split Old Town Guide: 20 Best Things to Do in Diocletian’s Palace & Beyond

 3. Look up in the Vestibule

 Just off of the Peristil you’ll find the Vestibule.
-This is quite possibly my favorite part of the palace — a tall circular tower of sorts that used to be the anteroom to the emperor’s personal chambers (which are unfortunately no longer preserved).
+This is quite possibly my favorite part of the palace.
+This tall circular tower of sorts that used to be the anteroom to the emperor’s personal chambers (which are unfortunately no longer preserved).

 If you get here early, before the crowds of tourists hit the town you can test it’s amazing acoustics.